vapor-ware/synse-sdk/docs/user/basics.rst

 reading type, the reading value, and the time at which the reading was taken.

-When generating new readings within a Device's read handler, it is important to not initialize a ``Read`` struct directly, but instead to use the SDK's ``NewReading`` function.
-This function will auto-populate the timestamp field with a timestamp in the RFC3339Nano format, which is the standard time format for plugins and Synse Server.
+When generating new readings within a Device's read handler, the timestamp should follow the RFC3339Nano format, which is the standard time format for plugins and Synse Server.
+Built-in helpers, such as ``NewReading`` or ``Output.MakeReading``, will provide a properly formatted timestamp.